+Do you need some more drama in your life?
 Then check out OnStage Theatre Camp!
-During every two-week camp session, students participate in all aspects of a musical production.
+During every two-week camp session, children participate in all aspects of a musical production.
 Students not only act in the production, but develop true ownership by designing the lighting and sound, building the sets and props, and creating their own costumes.

 Christine Cooke-MacVittie (EFS Drama Director & Teacher)

-July 2- July 6 (No camp on July 4th)
+(No camp on July 3rd)

-Performance on Friday July 6th at 2:30pm
+Performance on Friday, July 10 at 2:30pm

-Performance On Friday July 20th at 2:30pm
+Performance on Friday, July 24 at 2:30pm

-Performance on Friday August 3rd at 2:30pm
+Performance on Friday, August 7 at 2:30pm

 Who is it for?